 Property, plant and equipment (with the exception of infrastructure, community assets, assets under construction and equipment) are revalued on a periodic basis and tested annually for indictors of impairment.
 Judgements are required to make an assessment as to whether there is an indication of impairment.
 The impairment tests include examination of capital expenditure incurred in the financial year to ascertain whether it has resulted in an increase in value or an impairment of an asset.
 Advice has been provided by the authority's external valuers.
 If the actual results differ from the assumptions the value of the property, plant and equipment will be over or understated.
 This would be adjusted when the assets were next revalued.
-For instance if council dwellings were not impaired in 2018/19, but it was subsequently determined that the impairment to the value should have been 10%, their value in the Balance Sheet would be overstated by £7.15m and the depreciation charged to the HRA for 2018/19 would be overstated by £238k.
+For instance if council dwellings were not impaired in 2019/20, but it was subsequently determined that the impairment to the value should have been 10%, their value in the Balance Sheet would be overstated by £7.03m and the depreciation charged to the HRA for 2019/20 would be overstated by £234k.
+The valuer has recommended that valuations are kept under frequent review in the light of COVID-19.
+In reality the majority of assets are revalued every year and this issue will be addressed as part of this annual process.